xnnba1984/Real-World-Evidence-in-FDA-Safety-Related-Labeling-Changes/README.md

 This repository contains the curated analysis and annotation workflow code for the manuscript on public documentation of real-world evidence (RWE) in FDA Safety-related Labeling Changes (SrLCs).

 The repository is intended for transparency and reproducibility review.
 It includes the main pipeline scripts, annotation design files, annotation prompt templates, and analysis documentation.
-The public annotated dataset is deposited separately on Zenodo.
+The public annotated dataset is deposited separately on Zenodo at https://zenodo.org/records/20073057.

 ## Repository Contents